-The average temperature over land alone is +0.35°C above the 1981-2010 average, likely to become the fourth warmest record since 1891.
+The average temperature over land alone is +0.34°C above the 1981-2010 average, which is the fourth warmest record since 1891.

 Each of the 13 years in this century ranks in the warmest 15 years since 1891.
 The recent high temperatures are thought to be explained by the combined effect of the global warming trend due to increase in anthropogenic greenhouse gas concentrations including carbon dioxide, and decadal natural fluctuations intrinsic to the earth's climate.